uppersafe/openwebui-email-tools/README.md

 | `to` | List of recipients for a new message. |
 | `cc` | List of carbon-copy recipients (optional). |

-Each result contains:
+The result contains:

+- Subject
+- Path
+- Timestamp
-- EML filename
+- Sender
-- Open WebUI file ID
-- Text snippets
+- Recipients

 ## Installation